stefanoborini/book-modelviewcontroller/README.md

 This book is structured as follows:

-- The first chapter will start from the simplest form of GUI with state: the Smart-UI.
-We will then progressively refactor Smart-UI into a “Traditional MVC”, followed by a definition of its components, roles, and communication patterns.
+- The first chapter will be a gentle introduction to MVC through code examples, with the objective of deploying a common vocabulary.
+It will start from the simplest form of GUI with state, the Smart-UI, and progressively refactor it into a “Traditional MVC”.
+The chapter will continue with a definition of the MVC components, roles, and communication patterns, and close with a remark about the outdated nature of the "Traditional MVC" in modern software development.

 - Once equipped with nomenclature, the second chapter will introduce variations of Traditional MVC to address specific constraints and practical needs.
+It will focus on variations of the three protagonists of MVC (Model, View, and Controller) and their interaction.

 - The third chapter will expand the concept of MVC to hierarchical MVC schemes.

-- In the fourth chapter we will focus on special collateral techniques that may emerge from a complex modern GUI.
+- The fourth chapter will focus on special techniques that emerge from a complex modern GUI.

 - In the fifth and final chapter, we will specifically focus on Web MVC and its implementations.

 Throughout the book, some example code in Python will be used to clarify design ideas.
 GUI rendering will make use of the excellent Qt toolkit, through PyQt4.
-Qt provides pre-made mechanisms to address most of our needs, but in the upcoming code these mechanisms will occasionally be skipped on purpose to demonstrate a more general approach.
+Qt provides pre-made mechanisms to address some MVC needs, but in the upcoming code these mechanisms will be skipped on purpose to demonstrate the presented concepts.

 ### Acknowledgements and motivations